The Story of Israel

 Artist’s depiction of how people in the ancient world understood the universe

 There are other clues that the details of the text should not be understood literally.
 God creates light on the first day before the sun and stars, the sources of light, on the fourth day.
-Christian theologians from the third and fourth centuries recognized this apparent discrepancy, and explained this as figurative language.
+Early Christian theologians in the third and fourth centuries recognized this apparent discrepancy, and explained this as figurative language.
+Long before modern science, they came to this conclusion simply by studying the text itself.
 Recognizing the creation story as poetic, symbolic language is not some modern heresy but has been the practice of the church for hundreds of years.

 The Hebrew word yom, “day,” can signify more than a 24-hour period.
 Gen. 30:14 and Prov.
 25:13 refer to the day of wheat harvest, meaning a season, not one day.
 In Isa.
 4:2, “day” refers to a future era.
 Many prophecies speak of a Day of the Lord when He punishes Israel or their enemies, not restricted to a literal day.